EdwinWenink/archive_fever/content/posts/48-vim_fast_creating_and_linking_notes.md

 I just love it.
 Irregardless of whether I will use timestamps in my filenames, this will greatly speed up interlinking notes in my Zettelkasten.

+EDIT 09/02/2021: a previous version of the post did not escape the `+` regex modifier, which is necessary in the vim regex dialect.
+As a result, the timestamp was not correctly removed in the created link descriptions.
+The screencast below uses the old incorrect version.

 ## Screencast